 AIG currently has dedicated teams in the Philippines.
 Its offerings include aviation, casualty, energy, environmental, and property.

 For IT services

-Teletech operated its first offshore call center in the Philippines in 2004.
-It has become one of the biggest employers in the BPO industry.
+Teletech operated its first offshore call center in the Philippine archipelago back in 2004.
+Since then, it has grown into one of the biggest employers in the local outsourcing scene.

-Convergys may be one of the most recognizable BPO brands in the Philippines.
-It has 18 contact centers in the country and has more than 28,000 employees on its payroll.
+Convergys may be one of the most recognizable customer experience brands in the country.
+It had 18 contact centers across various Philippine regions and more than 28,000 highly skilled workforce on its payroll.

 The list of reasons why outsourcing is good is comparatively longer as opposed to why it isn’t.
 The risks would naturally include the language barrier, culture, and time zone differences.

-The government even offers courses if you want to have a career in the BPO industry.
-To further encourage outsourcing, the Data Security Act and the revised Special Economic Zone Act RA 10173, were passed.
-This was created to protect sensitive data from threats.
-The Special Economic Zone Act or RA 7916 introduces various tax-related benefits for outsourcing companies.
+The government even offers courses if you want to have a career in the BPO sector.
+Further, the Data Privacy Act was created to protect sensitive data from threats, while the Special Economic Zone Act introduced various tax-related benefits for interested investors in the outsourcing sector.

-If you are new in outsourcing, it’s best to learn the different factors that will affect your decision to go offshore.
-You can always make use of the Internet and read on how to outsource work in the Philippines.
+If you are new to outsourcing, it’s best to learn the different factors that will affect your decision to go offshore.
+You can always make use of the Internet and read about how to hire a Filipino offshore team.

 Additionally, you can learn what an outsourcing agency does for businesses and why should businesses choose to expand their business activities in the Philippines.